AjayTalati/pytorch-nec/README.md

 # pytorch-nec
-PyTorch Implementation of Neural Episodic Control (NEC)
+This repo contains a PyTorch implementation of an [Neural Episodic Control](https://arxiv.org/abs/1703.01988) agent.

+See example.py for an example usage.